elilee476/elilee476.github.io/_posts/2024-12-18-A-Litigation-Financing-Proposal.md

 The response to this is that it's absolutely right that lawyers need only care about the interests of their clients. **But the problem with contigency is that conflates the role of lawyer and investor.** The fundamental justification for employing profit-seeking investment is that it is an efficient way of allocating resources.
 But for this to be true requires that investors are motivated to puruse value-creative activities because they share in the upsides and downsides of the investment.

-If a lawyer wants to merely represent clients, then they need not incur any duties other than professional ethics to care about whether their representation creates or substracts value from society.
+If a lawyer wants to merely represent clients, then they need not incur any duty (beyond professional ethics) to care about whether their representation creates or substracts value from society.
 But if a lawyer wants to *also* be an investor, then that role only makes sense if their incentives are properly aligned with value creation.
 That means it becomes a problem if they are not properly incentivized to create economic value.
 The rewards of investorship only make sense if those incentives are in place.

 # Constructive Policy Solutions